pinoOgni/vat-cluster/README.md

 ```
 ansible-playbook playbooks/all_in_one_playbook.yml --ask-become
 ```
-Otherwise just select the playbook you want or comment on the one you do not want to run.
+Otherwise just select the playbook you want or comment on the one you do not want to run from the `playbooks/all_in_one_playbook.yml` file.

 ### Terraform